quinlan-lab/Snakemake_Tutorial/Module1-Basics/README.md

 Each `rule`, at a minimum, needs a few fields:
 * `input`: this is the file or directory paths that are operated on in the rule.
 In our example rule `rule fastp`, we have two inputs, `r1` equaling the path of the read 1 file, and `r2` of the read 2 file.
 You might notice the notation `{sample}`, these are known as `wildcards`: for more information, see the `Wildcards` section.
 * `output`: Like `input`, these are the paths to the files or directory paths of the expected output produced by the rule.
 * code: the last needed block is a block of some code that produces the expected `output` files.
-These code blocks can be a variety of options: `shell` for bash shell commands, `script` for Python or R scripts, or `run` for Python code.
-Since `shell` is the most common option, this is what we will be primarily using for the tutorial.
+These code blocks can be a variety of options: `shell` for bash shell commands, `script` for Python, R, or bash scripts, or `run` for Python code. `shell` will be used the most for this tutorial as it is the most straight-forward to implement.
 The `input` and `output` variables can be referenced in the `shell` block itself using curly braces.
 For example, the first line:
 ```fastp --in1 {input.r1} --in2 {input.r2}```
 will evaluate to
 ```fastp --in1 ../data/{sample}_R1.fastq --in2 ../data/{sample}_R2.fastq```